 Functional Test Inspection

 Before every shift, the functionality of the cranes or hoists must be inspected or tested.
-According to OSHA, it is needed to visually test them on a daily basis.
+According to OSHA (Occupational Health and Safety Administration), it is needed to visually test them daily.
 Like functional operating mechanisms, leakages in lines, tanks, valves, drains, testing of hoist chains including connections, hooks with deformation and cracks, rope reeving for non-compliance, and so on.

 Frequent Inspection